MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

         }
 ```

 Now it is time to make the enemy characters make use of this.
+This is done in the `update()` method of the `CookBehaviour` class.
+This class gets a `NavActor` object as field.
+This is used to get the next way point for a route from the enemy position to the player position.
+We also use the `getSlope()` method to check if we need to climb up, and if so we temporarily disable gravity on this rigid body.

-The enemy's direction is slerped towards the waypoint to
+The enemy's direction is 'slerped' towards the way point, so that the character turns smoothly between path segments.
+And then a force is applied
-smooths the character's motion.
+in the direction of the way point.

 ```java
     public class CookBehaviour extends Behaviour {